People

 Assistant Professor, Hydrologic Sciences & Engineering; Geology & Geological Engineering

 Adrienne Marshall is a computational hydrologist interested in snow, ecohydrology, permafrost, and hydropower.
 Her research interests are united by a desire to understand how climate change is altering water resources, and solutions to these problems from both adaptation and mitigation perspectives.
 Dr. Marshall holds a Ph.D. in Water Resources from the University of Idaho, an M.S. in Energy and Resources from U.C.
 Berkeley, and a B.A. in Biology (French minor) from Scripps College.
-In her spare time, she enjoys exploring Colorado’s incredible trail system, gardening, and painting.
+In her spare time, she enjoys exploring Colorado’s incredible trail system, gardening, and making art.

 Graduate students